HD 209458 b

-HD 209458 b, which is also nicknamed Osiris after the Egyptian god, is an exoplanet that orbits the solar analog HD 209458 in the constellation Pegasus, some 157 ly from the Solar System.
+HD 209458 b is an exoplanet, specifically a hot Jupiter, that orbits the solar analog HD 209458 in the constellation Pegasus, some 157 ly from the Solar System.
+It is sometimes informally called Osiris.
 The radius of the planet's orbit is 0.047 AU, or one-eighth the radius of Mercury's orbit (0.39 AU).
-This small radius results in a year that is 3.5 Earth-days long and an estimated surface temperature of about 1000 C. Its mass is 220 times that of Earth (0.69 Jupiter masses) and its volume is some 2.5 times greater than that of Jupiter.
+This small orbital distance results in a year that is 3.5 Earth-days long and an estimated surface temperature of about 1000 C. Its mass is 220 times that of Earth (0.69 Jupiter masses) and its volume is some 2.5 times greater than that of Jupiter.
 The high mass and volume of HD 209458 b indicate that it is a gas giant.

-HD 209458 b represents a number of milestones in extraplanetary research.
+HD 209458 b represents a number of milestones in exoplanetary research.
 It was the first of many categories: